rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-when-to-use-testbed" -->
 ## When to Use TestBed

-- `TestBed` is a class that creates a real Angular runtime for the purposes of testing Angular elements.
+- `TestBed` is a class that creates a real Angular runtime for the purposes of testing Angular elements
 - It is helpful when:
   1. you have logic in your templates and you want to render a component class along with its template for testing
   2. you want to use Angular's injector to handle dependency injection for you